antaz/hikari/share/man/man1/hikari.md

 * **mode-enter-layout**

-  Layout selection awaits one of the layout registers **a** to **z** to be selected. *ESC* cancels this mode without selecting a layout.
+  Layout selection awaits one of the layout registers to be selected.
+Valid registers range from **a** to **z** and **0** to **9**. *ESC* cancels this mode without selecting a layout.
 If the layout register happens to be empty this action is a no-op.
 If the view that currently has focus can be tiled and is not borrowed it will get raised to the top of the stack.

 * **mode-enter-mark-assign**